xonsh/xonsh/docs/xonshrc.rst

 Make json data directly pastable
 --------------------------------
-With this snippet, xonsh will understand json data such as ``{ "name": "Tyler", "active": false, "age": none }``.
+With this snippet, xonsh will understand JSON data such as ``{ "name": "Tyler", "active": false, "age": null }``.

 .. code-block:: xonshcon